-To help you get a sense of what to expect when you join us later in the year, your tutors in English and Comparative Literary Studies have put together some recommendations for summer reading.
 We know you're excited to start your new degree and discover a whole world of new writers and writing.
-Most texts listed here are easily accessible online; you don't have to read all of them, but you might choose a few to get on with before you join us here at Warwick in September.
+Below are a few texts easily accessible online in case getting to a library or bookshop is difficult at the moment.
+You definitely don't need to read everything here!
+You might choose a few to get on with before you join us at Warwick in September.
 We're really looking forward to meeting you then.

 Below are some recommendations for those starting on our English Literature degree this September.

 - William Shakespeare, Measure for Measure